A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Hybrid Dynamics

 \begin{theorem} The self-manipulation system is non-blocking. \end{theorem}

 \begin{proof}

-Recall from part 6 of the proof of Theorem~\ref{thm:agree} that the image of the guard set under the reset map is within the domain (and thus the discrete transition will never be blocking), and from Assumption~\ref{ass:complete} \changed{(Lagrangian dynamics)} that the flow is forward complete over $T\calQ$.
-Therefore we need only check that the flow will only reach the boundary of the domain or the boundary of the guard within the domain interior at a point which is included in the guard.
+Recall from part 6 of the proof of Theorem~\ref{thm:agree} that the image of the guard set under the reset map is within the domain (and thus the discrete transition is never blocking), and from Assumption~\ref{ass:complete} (Lagrangian dynamics) that the flow is forward complete over $T\calQ$.
+Therefore we need only check that the flow only reachs the boundary of the domain or the boundary of the guard within the domain interior at a point which is included in the guard.

 Recall from~\eqref{eq:Ddef} the definition of $D_I$, and note that it is a~subset, \eqnn{ D_I \subset \set{\biq\in\e{Q} : \bigwedge_{k\in\KN \sm I} \bfa_{k}(\bfq)\geq0}, } where furthermore, \eqnn{ \paren{\bigwedge_{i\in I_n} \bfa_{i}(\bfq) = 0}\wedge \paren{\bigwedge_{i\in I} \bfA_{I}(\bfq)\dot{\bfq} = 0}. } Note that the constraints in~\eqref{eq:velcons} are invariant under the flow of~\eqref{eq:dyn}, whence under the completeness assumption (Assumption~\ref{ass:complete}) it is only possible to flow out of $D_I$ in forward time by violating one of the inequality conditions of~\eqref{eq:DIcond}.